X39/XCG/CODE_OF_CONDUCT.md

-Be excelent to each other!
+Be excellent to each other!